ljpengelen/markdown-to-pdf/examples/cv.md

 ## Experience

+### cofx - 2022 - present

+In december 2022, Luc started the company cofx to start working as a freelance full-stack software developer.
+For his first project, he returned to Engie's Smart O&M project as a backend developer.

+Java, Spring Boot, Micronaut, Amazon SQS, Amazon Kinesis, and MongoDB.
+{: .technologies}

-### APG - 2021 - Current
+### APG - 2021 - 2022

-Currently, Luc works as software developer and scrum master at APG.
+At APG, Luc worked as software developer and scrum master.
 APG is both a pension investment company and a pension administration company.
 It is a direct subsidiary of ABP, the largest pension fund in the Netherlands.